tldr-pages/tldr/pages/linux/apt-get.md

 `apt-get update`

-- Install a new package, or update an existing package to its latest available version:
+- Install a package, or update it to the latest available version:

 `apt-get install {{package}}`